GarethFromWales/NerfedButtons4Wow/docs/index.md

 ## Latest News - version 1.5

-1. Group and Raid smart targeting now works. :smiley:
+1. Group and Raid smart targeting now works. :smile:

     Keep Rejuvenation up on all group members with: